Song

 The drawing of the fabulous beast by Chen Rong is sharp and detailed, in contrast to its wet surrounding realized by an original method of ink spraying.
 In the Taoist tradition, such a scene is a magical summon to rain.

-The Boston Museum retains a scroll starring nine young sons of the Dragon King, 46 cm high for 15 m long, including on the painting two autograph inscriptions that provide an estimate of the date of the artwork at 1244 of our calendar.
+The Boston Museum retains a scroll starring nine young sons of the Dragon King, 46 cm high for 15 m long, including on the painting two autograph inscriptions that provide an estimate of the date of the artwork at 1244 CE.

 The hand scroll is an art much more refined than a mere drawing.
 The image is read from right to left as it is unfolded, offering the scene of a real action.
 The paper should also be exquisite in the touch.